microsoft/vscode-remote-release/.github/ISSUE_TEMPLATE/remote_ssh_bug_form.md

 name: Remote-SSH Bug
 description: File a bug/issue for the Remote-SSH extension
-title: "[Remote-SSH BUG]: "
+title: "[Remote-SSH Bug]: "
 labels: ["ssh"]
 body:
   - type: markdown
     attributes:
       value: |
-        Thanks for filling out a bug issue and helping improve the Remote-SSH extension!
+        Thanks for filling out a bug report and helping improve the Remote-SSH extension!
         If you have a feature request for Remote-SSH please use the general `Feature request` issue creation button on the previous page.
   - type: checkboxes
     attributes: